 In other words, would you like to see it published on the front page of the New York Times, with your name in the byline?

 7. Paid Social Media Campaigns.

-The final (and outer) circle to my personal branding “onion” is paid social media promotion.
+The final (and outer) layer in your personal branding strategy is paid social media advertising.

-Knowing that most Art Directors regularly Google their own names, Brownstein created a targeted campaign targeting the one such individual.
+Knowing that most Art Directors regularly Google their own names, Brownstein created a campaign targeting one such individual.
 The ad said:

 From the ad, he linked to his personal website.

-While that worked in the advertising world, how can paid outreach work across industries?
+While that worked in the advertising world, how can paid advertising on social media work across industries?

-Wouldn’t it be great to get a foot in the door with 50 C-level executives from ASX-listed companies to discuss whether opportunities exist and whether you’re a good fit?
+Wouldn’t it be great to get a foot in the door with 50 C-level executives from ASX-listed companies to discuss whether opportunities exist and if you’re a good fit?

 It’s quite possible.
 Here’s how: